vighneshiyer/vighneshiyer.com/content/research/comp-arch/berkeley_boot_flow.md

 ```

 Indeed, we can see that the binary starts at the address `0x100b0`, but it seems spike doesn't like that.
-Why would that be the case?
-If you do some more investigation, you'll find that gcc has a default linker script for RISC-V which places the ELF at `0x10000`, followed by the ELF headers, and then the program itself at `0x100b0`.
+If you do some more investigation, you'll find that gcc has a default linker script for RISC-V which sets the starting address for the ELF to `0x10000`, which is followed by the ELF headers, and then the program itself at `0x100b0`.

 ### The SoC Memory Map and Linker Scripts

-So, it seems spike doesn't like that this binary begins at this memory address.
+It seems spike doesn't like that this binary begins at the memory address `0x100b0`.
-What memory map does spike assume?
+So, what address should this binary be loaded at?

+When a RISC-V hart executes a load or store instruction, or fetches from the current PC, it sends an addressed request into the memory system.
+The request's address determines which device in the SoC will receive the request.
+The map from address to device is defined by the *SoC memory map*.

+So, what is the memory map of spike's default configuration?
+We can run `spike --dump-dts`

 Each RISC-V hart on an SoC sees the same view of the system memory space.
 If we dump the default DTS